mit212/lab4_2025/README.md

 ### 2.2 Validate Motors

 Orient the arm straight up, in default starting position.
 Run `test_code/motor_drive_test.cpp` to validate your motor setup.
 You should see both motors oscillating back and forth.
-Remember, motor 1 is attached to the base and motor 2 is attached to the second link.
+Remember, motor 1 is attached to the base and motor 2 is attached to the second link. **Perturb the arm and base links by hand to check if all screws are tight.** If you notice any slop in the system (e.g. a link can be moved by hand without engaging the motors), notify the TAs and we will provide you with a hex key.

 ### 2.3 Validate Encoders